arrowrowe/tam/README.md

 For CDN users, you can upload the entire dist directory and change the linked list accordingly.

+We are currently working on [gulpTam](https://github.com/arrowrowe/gulp-tam) and a plugin management system to work with things like [TamHTML](https://github.com/arrowrowe/tam-html).

 ## License and Acknowledgements

 [MIT](LICENSE) &copy; [arrowrowe](https://github.com/arrowrowe).